sidenver/word2vec_assignment/README.md

 # word2vec_assignment
-A pytorch-based word2vec exploratory assignment
+A pytorch-based word2vec exploratory assignment, using jupyter notebook and Python 3.

 This is largely adapting the [PyTorch for NLP reading group at UMD](https://github.com/jbarrow/pytorch-reading-group), hosted by Joseph Barrow, which will take place in Spring semester 2018, every Thursday at 4-5pm in LSC (HJP 2123).
 See the link above for details.